What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{http://www.openits.cn/openData4/824.jhtml}{CCTRIB} \cite{CCTRIB} contains 9200 images (8471 for training and 729 for testing) extracted from traffic surveillance videos of urban roads and highways in China.
+\paragraph{\textbf{CCTRIB:}} \href{http://www.openits.cn/openData4/824.jhtml}{CCTRIB} \cite{CCTRIB} contains 8471 training images and 729 testing images extracted from traffic surveillance videos of urban roads and highways in China.
 Resolutions vary from 480×320 to 1920×1080.
 The ratio between congestion images and non-congestion images in either entire dataset or each subset are 1:1.
 Labels include binary temporal, ternary illumination, and binary congestion status classification of each image, which, however, may not provide sufficient granularity.
 For example, despite distinct disparities between the two images in Fig.~\ref{fig:congestion_datasets_comparison}, both were identically labeled as `Congestion' at `Night' with `Low Illumination'.
 Moreover, the black bars used for privacy protection may adversely affect feature extraction and representation learning.
-In addition, the simplified Chinese annotation scheme may impede the accessibility of the dataset, restricting its utilization in the global research community.
+In addition, the labels are written in simplified Chinese, which may restrict the accessibility and utilization of this dataset in the global research community.